brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 function, that for `tuple` of size other than 2 will throw an exception (since you cannot format those as a map).

-Tuple and pair will also provide the same fill/align/width specifiers as other types, again for consistency and convenience.

 ## Implementation Challenges

 I implemented the range and pair/tuple portions of this proposal on top of libfmt.
 I chose to do it on top so that I can easily [share the implementation](https://godbolt.org/z/o8nfvdYxM), as such I could not implement `?` support for strings and char, though that is not a very interesting part of this proposal (at least as far as implementability is concerned).
 There were two big issues that I ran into that are worth covering.